AKEric/skinner/README.md

   * Install the ```scipy``` & ```numpy``` packages, one at a time, via ```pip``` using the below example.
   * Note, it’s important to call to ```mayapy.exe``` _specifically_ to execute _its _version of ```pip```.
   * Also, technically you only need to install ```scipy```, since it should auto-pull in the ```numpy``` dependencies it requires.
+     *  Reminder per above:  As of Maya 2025, Maya ships with its own cut of numpy, so you can skip that install step below if you're on that version or newer.
   * Use the path to _your_ version of ```mayapy.exe``` below:
 ```
 > C:\Program Files\Autodesk\Maya2022\bin\mayapy.exe -m pip install scipy